Single and Multi-Objective Optimization Benchmark Problems Focusing on Human-Powered Aircraft Design: Benchmark Problem Definition

 \subsection{Definition of Each Problem}

 By selecting a subset of functions from Table \ref{tb::objcon}, we define 3 single-objective problems and 17 multi-objective problems.
-Each problem has three levels of difficulty, resulting in a total of 60 benchmark problems.
+Each problem has three difficulty levels, resulting in a total of 60 benchmark problems.
 The benchmark problems proposed in this paper are denoted as HPA$MNL$-$l$, where $M$ is the number of objective functions, $N$ is the number of inequality constraints (excluding box constraints), $L$ is the problem ID, and $l$ is the difficulty level, which may be omitted if irrelevant.
 The wing segmentation number $n$ is a parameter that increases or decreases the problem dimension, and in this paper, we set $n=4$. $n$ should be an even number to obtain a realistic design.

 In Table \ref{tb::problems}, we present the objective functions, constraints, and the design variables used for each problem, as well as the maximum number of layers in CFRP flange laminates, $m$, and the dimension of design variables $|{\bf x}_l|$ when $n=4$ for each difficulty level.
 The dimension of the design variables varies with $n$, $m$, and $k$ as follows: $|{\bf x}_0|=3n+4+k$, $|{\bf x}_1|=7n+3+k$, and $|{\bf x}_2|=(2m+6)n+3+k$, where $k$ is the number of variables used among $\gamma_0$, $T$, and $W_p$ listed in Table \ref{tb::problems}.
+Each problem is defined based on the intended use and configuration of the aircraft.
+For example, HPA101 and HPA102 are both designed for long-distance flights, but they differ in whether flying wires are included.
+In contrast, HPA103 is tailored for high-speed flight.

-In unconstrained problems with $N=0$, we modify the objective functions $f_i$ as $f_i^{\prime}$ using the penalty coefficients $v_i$ and $w_j$ from Table \ref{tb::objcon} as:
+In unconstrained problems with $N=0$, we modify the objective functions $f_i$ as $f_i^{\prime}$ using the penalty weights $v_i$ and $w_j$ from Table \ref{tb::objcon} as: